-energy plants, "while it aims to divert [...] combustible non-recyclable waste from landfills", would still violate the DNSH principle as it "leads to a significant increase in incineration of waste."
+Here I point out two of the examples that are given in the text and in the annexes: "measures related to power and/or heat generation using fossil fuels (including natural gas, my notation), as well as related transmission and distribution infrastructures as a general rule should not be deemed compliant under DNSH for the purposes of the RRF,"10 an investment which supports the construction of new waste-to-energy plants, "while it aims to divert [...] combustible non-recyclable waste from landfills", would still violate the DNSH principle as it "leads to a significant increase in incineration of waste."10

-Compared to this very restrictive approach contained in the Guidelines, a partially different perspective is introduced by the late December draft of the Commission's amendment document to the Delegated Regulation of 4 June 2021 on the technical application criteria of the Taxonomy.
+Compared to this very restrictive approach contained in the Guidelines, a partially different perspective is introduced by the late February draft of the Commission's Delegated Act,12 amending the Delegated Regulation of 4 June 2021 on the technical application criteria of the Taxonomy.
 The new Delegated Act supplements the original one with reference to two activities that were not included in it, namely the production of electricity from natural gas and that through nuclear energy.